 At 18 months, does your baby:

-- use eight to ten works that are understood?
+- use eight to ten words that are understood?

 - feed self some food?